Eatham532/Piston-Installer/README.md

 ## What is Piston Installer?

-Piston Installer is a Minecraft launcher mod installer and tool app for windows (and macOS soon [More info here](https://github.com/Eatham532/Piston-Installer#macos).)
+Piston Installer is a Minecraft launcher mod installer and tool app for windows and mac.
-This app is originally made for those people who for some reason don't know how to properly install mods.
+This app is originally made for those people who for some reason don't know how to properly install mods on the minecraft launcher.

 I want to make this app mostly community drivien.
-If you have a suggestion don't be afraid to message me on discord.
+If you have a suggestion don't be afraid to message me on [discord](https://discord.gg/efQhsySt8m).

-Built using C# as a winForms project.
+Note: The latest version is bugged when installing fabric.
+I am not bothered to fix it as I am doing a rewrite.
+Right now I won't have a release until I have a solution to [this](https://github.com/dotnet/maui/issues/8323).

 ## UPDATE